Dalia-Mahmoud-ElSayes/eT3-Task/README.md

 - plot a bar plot between Beverage Category Column and Calories Column

 - plot a bar plot between Beverage Category Column and Sugars Column

+## How to run

+There is nothing Complicated in running the solution all you need to do is run all and see the visualization

+I wrote headings and few comments in the code to help anyone understand it.